alicerunsonfedora/cubiomeskit/README.md

 generation, searches, and rendering map images.

 CubiomesKit also supports integration with MapKit to display interactive maps, with support for AppKit/UIKit and SwiftUI.
+And, for Linux and Windows, it integrates with GTK4, libadwaita, and Shumate for interactive maps.

 > Important: At this time, only words generated in Minecraft Java Edition
 > are supported.

+> Important: Adwaita support is experimental and should not be used for
+> production apps at this time.

 > Note: This source code repository for CubiomesKit is being migrated over
 > to [SkyVault](https://source.marquiskurt.net) as part of a larger effort